 Situated at King’s Cross, The London Canal Museum is a fascinating place where you can learn about the history of London’s canals, about the cargoes carried, the people who lived and worked on the waterways, and the horses that pulled their boats.

-The Canalway Cavalcade 2014 will take place over the May bank holiday weekend 3rd-5th May at Little Venice.
+The Canalway Cavalcade usually takes place over the first May bank holiday weekend at Little Venice.
 This unique waterways festival will be fun for all the family with a boaters’ gathering, a pageant of boats, trade shows and stalls, bands, kids’ activities, competitions, Morris Dancers, a real ale bar, a wide variety of snacks and food.
 Find out more at www.waterways.org.uk

-Heading through Little Venice you’ll come across the Canal Cafe Theatre, a charming little theatre, which features a variety of local shows.
-On Monday 5th May you can see ‘Best of Spark London’ where comedian Charley Harrison introduces ordinary Londoners with extraordinary stories to tell.
-Handpicked from open mic nights across London; expect the unusual, the hilarious, the tragic and the heart warming. www.canalcafetheatre.com
+Heading through Little Venice you’ll come across the Canal Cafe Theatre, a charming little theatre, which features a variety of local shows. www.canalcafetheatre.com

 Travelling with kids?
 Then don’t miss the Puppet Theatre Barge, a theatre in a boat, which travels down the Thames putting on shows.
 You’ll usually find the theatre moored at either Little Venice or Richmond.
 The theatre specialises in puppet shows featuring marionettes.
 It’s perfect for all the family. www.puppetbarge.com